 If your heating and cooling system were under water, open it up and help air circulation to speed up the drying process.

 3. Have your HVAC unit and wiring inspected by a professional

 Do not turn on flooded equipment until a professional has checked it.
 You’ll also want to have a qualified and licensed technician perform a full inspection of our HVAC systems and ensure it is dry and safe before restoration of power to your home.

 If the power company gives the signal to turn on the electricity on your residence, but you are concerned there could be a problem with your heating and cooling system, give Einstein Plumbing, Heating, and Cooling a call so we can help you evaluate the situation.

 Repair Vs. Replace

 We can also determine if your HVAC system needs to be repaired or replaced.
 The factors that determine this will be:

-- How long your HVAC system has spent underwater?
+- How long has your HVAC system been underwater?